Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Introduction

-To formally establish the solution to this problem, we propose Neural Fourier Transform (NFT), an extension FT, as a general framework for equivariant representation learning.
-We provide the mathematical foundation of NFT by exploring the approach of \cite{MSP} at a more theoretical level.
-Given a generic dataset with a group action, NFT conducts Fourier analysis on the dataset in two steps: (i) learning an equivariant latent feature on which the group action is {\em linear}, and (ii) conducting analysis on the decomposition of the latent feature into action-invariant subspaces.
-Unlike the previous approaches of equivariance learning that rely on model architectures \cite{keller2021topographic, SteerableCNN}, the part (i) of NFT does not assume any analytically tractable knowledge of the group action in the observation space, and simply uses a set of pairs/triplets of data to infer the actions that connect among different members of the data space.
-The part (ii) of NFT discovers invariant subspaces that correspond directly to the frequencies in FT.
-As we elaborate in the next sections, this part can be implemented differently depending on our prior knowledge of the group action.
-As is the case for FT which comes with the inversion map, NFT conducts spectral analysis with a forward encoding map and a backward decoding map.
-NFT can be applied to any type of dataset with a group action, and use the extracted equivariant features for inference.
+To formally establish a solution to this problem, we propose Neural Fourier Transform (NFT), a nonlinear extension of FT, as a general framework for equivariant representation learning.
+We generalize the approach explored in \citep{MSP} and provide a novel theoretical foundation for the nonlinear learning of equivariance.
+As an extension of FT, the goal of NFT is to express the data space as the direct sum of linear equivariant spaces for nonlinear, analytically intractable actions.
+Given a dataset consisting of short tuple/sequences $(x_1,x_2,\ldots)$ that are generated by an unknown group action, NFT conducts Fourier analysis that is composed of (i) learning of an equivariant latent feature on which the group action is {\em linear}, and (ii) the study of decomposed latent feature as a direct sum of action-equivariant subspaces, which correspond to frequencies.
+Unlike the previous approaches to equivariance learning that rely on model architectures \citep{keller2021topographic, SteerableCNN}, the learning (i) of NFT does not assume any analytically tractable knowledge of the group action in the observation space, and simply uses an autoencoder-type model to infer the actions from the data.
+In addition to the proposed framework of NFT, we detail our theoretical and empirical contributions as follows.

-We propose this framework not as a specific algorithm that implements it, but as a general framework of equivariance learning.
-We therefore present it together with the following contributions.